-In a seminar format, participatory and active methodologies will be used.
+Participatory and active methodologies will be used in a seminar format.
 Students become the constructors of their own knowledge, emphasizing the exchange of knowledge and questions as well.
-Students will have a central role in learning, in deciding how and when to learn; while the professor will stimulate and facilitate the learning process.
+Students will have a central role in learning, deciding how and when to learn, while the professor will stimulate and facilitate the learning process.